 You should also avoid rinsing your mouth with water straight after brushing.
 This will rinse away the concentrated fluoride in the toothpaste.

 Rinsing your mouth with an alcohol-free mouthwash which contains fluoride can help to prevent tooth decay.

 You shouldn’t use mouthwash, even one containing fluoride, straight after brushing, as this can wash away the concentrated fluoride in your toothpaste.

 Choose a different time to use mouthwash, such as after lunch or dinner, and do not eat or drink for 30 minutes afterwards.

 Keep the mouthwash in your mouth for the amount of time recommended by the manufacturer.

 Flossing your teeth

-Flossing and interdental brushes aren’t just for dislodging food from between your teeth; it can also reduce gum disease and bad breath by removing plaque from along the gum line.
+Flossing and interdental brushes aren’t just for dislodging food from between your teeth.
+They can also reduce gum disease and bad breath by removing plaque from along the gum line.
 It is best to floss before brushing your teeth.

 When flossing your teeth, you should:

-- take 12-18 inches (30-45cm) of floss and hold it so you have a couple of inches taught between your hands
+- take 12 to 18 inches (30 to 45 cm) of floss and hold it so you have a couple of inches pulled tight between your hands

 - using a gentle pressure, slide the floss between your teeth, until it reaches the point the gum is attached to the tooth